sling00/pmupdate/README.md

 pmupdate
 ========

-Poolmanager update script for PiMP mining platform.
+Poolmanager update script for Ubuntu/Debian & Redhat / Centos (Should work fine on derivatives as well.)